Dave864/rshell/src/README.md

   //"bega" is removed from "beganot" to get "not", which is saved for later
   ```
   So we know now why `NULL` is used in strtok.
 However, looking at this example raises the question of what would
   happen if we wanted to get the third token?
-This also bring up another question, what would happen if we tried
+This also brings up another question, what would happen if we tried
   to go beyond that?

 ####The Last Token and Beyond!
 (Rules of the delimiter)
   In the previous example we took the string "Rootabeganot" and used the `strtok` function to extract the first
   two tokens of this string using "a" as the delimiter.
 Looking at what remains after getting the tokens, "Root"
-  and "beg", we see that the string still contains "not".
-Looking at this string, the delimiter "a" is nowhere
+  and "beg", we see that the string "not" still remains.
+The delimiter "a", however, is nowhere to be found.
-  to be found.
   So what would happen if we ran `strtok` again?
 What if we ran it after that?

   Let's modify the program from before and find out
   ```